-Our intravitreal depot consists of a PEG-based hydrogel suspension, which contains embedded micronized protein particles of an anti-angiogenic compound.
-We designed the intravitreal depot to be injected and retained in the vitreous humor, as depicted in the figure below, to provide sustained intravitreal delivery of anti-VEGF compounds.
+Our intravitreal implant consists of a PEG-based hydrogel suspension, which contains embedded micronized protein particles of an anti-angiogenic compound.
+We designed the intravitreal implant to be injected and retained in the vitreous humor, as depicted in the figure below, to provide local programmed-release intravitreal delivery of anti-VEGF compounds.